Beverley Pinder

-Beverley Pinder (born 12 July 1955) is an Australian public relations executive, a former civil servant and was the 1978 Miss Universe Australia.
+Beverley Pinder (born 12 July 1955) is an Australian public relations executive, former civil servant and beauty pageant the titleholder who won 1978 Miss Universe Australia.

-Biography
+Personal life

 Beverley Pinder was born on 12 July 1955 in Colombo, Sri Lanka.
 Pinder, her parents and four siblings moved to Australia from Sri Lanka in the 1960s.
 She attended Elwood High School.

 Pinder is married to businessman and IT entrepreneur Russell Mortimer and has twin stepsons, Jake and Andre.

 Career

 She is an Australian public relations executive, who was a former civil servant and 1978 Miss Universe Australia.
 Since 1985, she has been the Managing Director of Rowland Pinder Communication Consultants.
 Pinder is also a green-belt in Karate.

 Modelling (as a Teenager)

 Starting out in 1970 with her win in the Junior Miss Victoria Contest (14–16 years).
 She entered many pageants in her career, from the Victorian Beach Girl, Miss Sportsgirl, Young Teen, Miss Springvale, Waverley Queen of Hearts, Quest of Quests and much more.
 She was a regular on the front page of the Herald and Sun News Pictorial and even scored a page three in The Age.

 Her final swansong was the Australian Beauty Queen (1978) with judges Ita Buttrose, Sir Robert Helpmann, Kym Bonython and John Waters.
 This was the pinnacle for Beverley and the one that lead her to a path of public relations and her business life.